Irrational Games: Acquisition by Take-Two and the BioShock series (2006-2013)

-Restructuring and rebranding
+Take-Two had pushed on Irrational to develop a BioShock sequel, but Levine was not interested, and instead initially sought to develop a new XCOM game.
+Take-Two assigned 2K Marin to develop BioShock 2.
+By 2008, when Irrational's contract with Take-Two was under review, Levine had lost interest in the XCOM project, and instead negotiated to develop a new BioShock game.
+The XCOM project work continued at 2K Marin, released in 2013 as The Bureau: XCOM Declassified.

 Development on BioShock Infinite, what would be Irrational's last game, started in 2008, about half a year after completion of the original BioShock.
 Following the game's public announcement in 2010, the company was pressured by 2K Games and the gaming consumers to make sure the title lived up to the expectations that the promotional material had set for it.
 Irrational hired more staff and allocated work to additional studios to help with the game, but this only served to complicate matters; from post-mortem interviews with Irrational staff, Levine was continually changing some of the core story beats for the game, which would dramatically change game assets that had already developed.
 Levine also admitted to difficulties in managing the larger staff.
 Conflicts over development leadership led to the departure of some high-level individuals in 2012.
 To bring the game back onto schedule for release, 2K hired industry professionals to assist Levine in managing the large team and focusing the game's content including eliminating planned multiplayer modes.
 BioShock Infinite was released by March 2013.